ta7uw/spring-boot-jib/README.md

 # spring-boot-jib

 ## How to Use
-### Build docker image to Docker daemon
+### Build docker image
-Jib can also build your image directly to a Docker daemon.
+Jib can also build your image directly.

 ```
 $ ./gradlew jibDockerBuild